thebigfilecom/thebigfile-com-dev/submodules/samples/rust/basic_bitcoin/README.md

 This example internally leverages the [ECDSA API](https://thebigfile.com/docs/current/references/ic-interface-spec/#ic-ecdsa_public_key) and [Bitcoin API](https://thebigfile.com/docs/current/references/ic-interface-spec/#ic-bitcoin-api) of the Internet Computer.

-For a deeper understanding of the ICP < > BTC integration, see the [Bitcoin integration documentation](https://wiki.internetcomputer.org/wiki/Bitcoin_Integration).
+For a deeper understanding of the BIG < > BTC integration, see the [Bitcoin integration documentation](https://wiki.internetcomputer.org/wiki/Bitcoin_Integration).

 ## Prerequisites